 |Desired Results:||Patients aim to improve the aesthetic appearance of their smile through dentistry.|

 |Related Treatments:||Porcelain Crowns, Porcelain Veneers, Cosmetic Dentures, Dental Implant, Gum Lift and Recontouring, Smile Lift and Rejuvenation, Teeth Whitening.|

 Our cosmetic treatment options:

-Cosmetic Dentistry Melbourne
+Cosmetic Dentist Melbourne CBD

 Generally, when we think of the oral hygiene of people living in bygone eras, it’s not a very pretty picture that comes to mind.
 Think decay, tooth loss, discolouration, cavities, etc. The aesthetics of the smile weren’t at the top of people’s minds when there were much more urgent matters of survival at hand.